antosavo/Project-Examples/README.md

 • Software Development: C++, Scala

-If for some reason you can't see the ipynb files, copy their URL into:
+If for some reason you can't see an ipynb file, copy its URL into:

 https://nbviewer.jupyter.org